 Size

-Cardinal tetras are relatively small fish.
-On average, they grow to about 1.5 inches (3.8 centimeters) in length.
-Males are usually slightly smaller and more slender than females.
-Individual sizes can vary, but cardinal tetras generally stay within this size range.
+Cardinal tetras are relatively small fish, typically reaching an average length of about 1.5 inches (3.8 centimeters).
+Males are usually slightly smaller and more slender compared to females.
+While individual sizes can vary, cardinal tetras generally remain within this size range throughout their lives.

 Lifespan

-Cardinal tetras (Paracheirodon axelrodi) have an average lifespan of about 3 to 5 years in captivity.
-However, with proper care and optimal conditions, some individuals may live up to 6 years.
-In the wild, cardinal tetra lifespan doesn’t exceed two years.
+Cardinal tetras typically have an average lifespan of 3 to 5 years in captivity.
+With proper care and optimal conditions, some individuals can live up to 6 years.
+In the wild, however, their lifespan is generally shorter and rarely exceeds two years.

 Cardinal tetra vs neon tetra

-The cardinal tetra (Paracheirodon axelrodi) and the neon tetra (Paracheirodon innesi) are both popular freshwater fish species that share similar characteristics and are often compared.
-While they have some similarities, there are also distinct differences between the two.
-Here’s a comparison of cardinal tetras and neon tetras:
+The cardinal tetra (Paracheirodon axelrodi) and the neon tetra (Paracheirodon innesi) are both popular freshwater fish species known for their vibrant colors and schooling behavior.
+Although they share some similarities, they also have distinct differences:

 Difficulties in keeping